-NeighborWorks America launches second round of marketing and branding program that helps neighborhoods attract and retain homeowners, businesses and investment and build vibrant communities.
+NeighborWorks America launches marketing and branding program helping neighborhoods attract and retain homeowners, businesses and investment and build vibrant communities.

 Washington, D.C. – Seventeen communities from around the country have been selected for an initiative that will help them attract and retain residents, businesses and investment, announced NeighborWorks America, a national nonprofit corporation that creates opportunities for people to live in affordable homes, improve their lives and strengthen their communities.